OtherFolk® journal

 2. Test complete concepts, not ideas

 Colours, fonts and trends should be guided by market understanding.
 Your job - and your agency’s - is to see where competitors cluster and then carve out space to stand apart.
 Customers cannot do that work for you.
 Research should test complete, strategic directions, not fragments of branding or a pile of colour options.
 Testing a brand is also not the same as testing a product.
 A website or an app has a clear job: either the path works or it doesn’t.
-That is why early testing makes sense in digital.
+That is why early and regular testing makes sense in digital.
 Brand is different.
-You cannot measure it with the same binary clarity.
+You cannot measure it with the same clarity.
 Testing half-baked ideas only gives you emotional reactions to unfinished aesthetics - and risks killing a strong direction before it has matured.
 Have conviction.
-Develop the brand to a point where it can be tested properly, and only then bring in customers if there is genuine risk.
+Develop the brand to a point where it can be tested properly, and only then bring in customers if there is genuine high-stakes risk.

 3. Keep it narrow